archowdhury/PAM-using-R/README.md

-# PAM-using-R
+# Partitioning Around Medoids(PAM) - using R
-This project demonstrates how to use the "Partitioning Around Medoids" (PAM) technique to create clusters
+This project demonstrates how to use the "Partitioning Around Medoids" (PAM) technique to create clusters on the Iris dataset